Skip to main content

 Add Remote Server Mount

 Remote Server Mounts are created by mounting them onto an empty folder in Files.com.
-This folder should not be the Root of your site, although that is supported if you need it.
+We recommend against using the Root of your site as the mount point, though that is supported if you need it.

-Add Remote Server Sync
+Add Sync

-After creating the S3 Compatible Remote Server, you can use it to perform Remote Syncs between your bucket and Files.com.
+After creating the S3 Compatible Remote Server, you can use it to perform Syncs between your bucket and Files.com.

 Case Sensitivity